WHAT MANAGERS LOOK FOR WHEN HIRING

 I began my career in hospitality at 14, and now, as a bar manager, I feel it is important to lead by example.
 My focus is on the team, the brand, and setting others up to succeed – the bar needs to be able to function to the same standards even when the manager is not there.

 When hiring new staff, I look for someone with a great attitude who is humble and motivated to learn, with a constant desire to improve and take advantage of educational opportunities.
 It’s also important that they are warm and welcoming, as that isn’t necessarily something you can teach.

 Our hiring process begins with a sit-down interview followed by a trial shift.
 After that, we may bring you back for a second trial if necessary.
-I look for experience within the general service industry and ideally within an established cocktail/mixology programme – three years minimum is preferred but every bar will have their own requirements, so make sure you do your research.
-Bartenders should be methodical, able to handle the pressure of the rush and comfortable with crowd control, whereas servers should show rapport with guests and manage the timing of drinks and food.
+I look for experience within the general service industry and ideally within an established cocktail/mixology program – three years minimum is preferred but every bar will have its own requirements, so make sure you do your research.
+Bartenders should be methodical, able to handle the pressure of the rush, and comfortable with crowd control, whereas servers should show rapport with guests and manage the timing of drinks and food.

 VIJAY MUDALIAR, NATIVE, SINGAPORE

 After gaining experience in some of the world’s most reputable bars, including White Lyan and Operation Dagger, I now manage Native, a new entry on this year’s 50 best bars list.